 The final step is to evaluate the results of the personality assessment.
 This includes considering the strengths and weaknesses of each candidate, as well as their suitability for the job.

 When used correctly, personality assessments can be a valuable tool in the selection process.
-However, there are also a number of ethical concerns that need to be considered when using these assessments.
+However, several ethical concerns need to be considered when using these assessments.
 Due to that the pros and cons have to be considered before implementation and not only depend on assessments but rather use as early indicators to call potential candidates for the final interview.